 Importantly age of presentation and gender ratio is influenced by tumour genomics 7-9:

 - children and adults (not seen in infancy)

 - Group 3

 - infants and children (rare in adults)

 - Group 4

 - M:F 2:1

-Growth of these very cellular tumours is often rapid and accounts for their relatively rapid clinical onset.
+The growth of these very cellular tumours is often rapid and accounts for their relatively rapid clinical onset.
 Typically, presentation occurs over a few weeks with features that are dominated by symptoms of raised intracranial pressure as a result of obstructive hydrocephalus 7.

-In approximately 40% of patients there is evidence of CSF seeding at the time of diagnosis 7.
+In approximately 40% of patients, there is evidence of CSF seeding at the time of diagnosis 7.

-The tumours in general tend to be extremely cellular and is an example of a small round blue cell tumour which results in predictable imaging features.
+The tumours, in general, tend to be extremely cellular and is an example of a small round blue cell tumour which results in predictable imaging features.
 They are categorised as CNS primitive neuroectodermal tumours (WHO grade IV).